prakyath21/Telecom-Customer-Churn-Analysis/README.md

 ## Predictions
 ---
 After training our model, these were the predictions our model made:
- 1.Count of people who will churn in future (Predicted Churners) was found to be 378.
+ -Count of people who will churn in future (Predicted Churners) was found to be 378.
- 2.Out of 378 predicted churners, 246 were females and 132 were males.
+ -Out of 378 predicted churners, 246 were females and 132 were males.
- 3.Maximum number (135) of predicted churners were of the age group greater than 50.
+ -Maximum number (135) of predicted churners were of the age group greater than 50.
- 4.Maximum number (193) of predicted churners were unmarried.
+ -Maximum number (193) of predicted churners were unmarried.
- 5.Maximum number (106) of predicted churners were those who were having their tenure group equal to or greater than 2 years.
+ -Maximum number (106) of predicted churners were those who were having their tenure group equal to or greater than 2 years.
- 6.Maximum number (192) of predicted churners were those who were using credit card services.
+ -Maximum number (192) of predicted churners were those who were using credit card services.
- 7.Maximum number (355) of predicted churners were those who were having month-to-month contract.
+ -Maximum number (355) of predicted churners were those who were having month-to-month contract.
- 8.Maximum number (44) of predicted churners were from Uttar Pradesh, followed by Maharashtra(40), Tamil Nadu(37), Karnataka(29), and Andhra Pradesh(24).
+ -Maximum number (44) of predicted churners were from Uttar Pradesh, followed by Maharashtra(40), Tamil Nadu(37), Karnataka(29), and Andhra Pradesh(24).